 Apollo Bay to Blanket Bay.
 I have done the first part of this as a day walk.
-Apollo Bay (or Maringo if you don’t feel like the first 3km of walking beside the road) to Shelley Beach is one of my favourite hikes.
+Apollo Bay (or Maringo if you don’t feel like the first 3km of walking next to the road) to Shelley Beach is one of my favourite hikes.
 Hit it around low tide and you can walk along the beach for most of the way.
 We were not so fortunate with the tide, weather, a late start and a full pack had us on and off the beach taking advantage of the inland route.

 Would I recommend Apollo Bay to Blanket Bay?

 Yes if you were camping at Blanket Bay but if I was just doing a point to point hike, I’d probably stick to Shelley Beach return from Marengo.
 Shelley Beach to Blanket Bay is quite uneventful.

 Other GOW camping options

 When I did sections of the walk previously we always camped off the track.
-Now I would seriously consider staying at the drive in spots if doing it as day hikes.
+Now I would seriously consider staying at the drive-in spots if doing it as day hikes.

 Another thing that some were doing was have a multi-night stay.
-I love taking it easy and a double night at any of these drive in sites would be a wonderful way to combine hiking with a beach day.
+I love taking it easy and a double night at any of these drive-in sites would be a wonderful way to combine hiking with a beach day.